NCPlyn/ProtogenHelmet-ESP32/ProtoESP-Controller/readme.md

 - Support for **remote or push button** from ESP to change animation
 - **OLED support** to see what is your proot doing
 - Dynamic change of animation when speaking, IR/Capacitive/TOF **boop sensors**....
+- Support for OTA updates via **ElegantOTA**
+- Animations and config files can be exported and imported for safekeeping/transfering

 ### OLED display description
 ![ProtoESP-Controller_SCHEM](img/protoOLED.png)